That-Dev-Girl-Sites/jhalabi.com/_posts/2013-07-09-hybris-create-components-manually.md

 excerpt: I have spent a large part of this year working in a system called Hybris, which is a Java-based e-commerce platform.
 ---

 I have spent a large part of this year working in a system called Hybris, which is a Java-based e-commerce platform.
 The Hybris back-end seems to be very robust and includes a decent amount of documentation.
-The Hybris front-end also seems to be very robust - but it is not the most user-friendly thing on the planet and includes very little documentation.
+The Hybris front-end also seems to be very robust, but it is not the most user-friendly thing on the planet and includes very little documentation.

 This made me sad.
 To be fair, the folks at Hybris are seriously stepping up and working more on the front-end UI and documentation, but, for right now, we are not quite there yet.